gokdenizozkan/ddd/README.md

 ~~1.
 Write Address class, it can be owned => unidirectional relationship.~~
 ~~2.
 Represent a collection of addresses with "AddressCollection" class.~~
-3. A buyer must have an "AddressCollection".
+~~3.
+A buyer must have an "AddressCollection".  => currently unidirectional relationship to allow AddressCollection to be used by any entity.~~
 4. A store must have an "Address".
 5. A legal entity must have an "Address"